LaborBerlin/ont-assembly-snake/README.md

 # ont-assembly-snake

-A snakemake-wrapper for easily creating *de novo* bacterial genome assemblies from Oxford Nanopore (ONT) sequencing data, and optionally Illumina data, using any combination of read filtering, assembly, long and short read polishing, and reference-based polishing.
+A Snakemake wrapper for easily creating *de novo* bacterial genome assemblies from Oxford Nanopore (ONT) sequencing data, and optionally Illumina data, using any combination of read filtering, assembly, long and short read polishing, and reference-based polishing.

 See the preprint here: [Snakemake Workflows for Long-read Bacterial Genome Assembly and Evaluation, Preprints.org 2022](https://www.preprints.org/manuscript/202208.0191/v1)